Booking (NASDAQ:BKNG) Price Target Lowered to $2,750.00 at JMP Securities

-A number of other research analysts also recently issued reports on the company.
-UBS Group dropped their price objective on Booking from $2,800.00 to $2,775.00 and set a buy rating on the stock in a research note on Thursday.
-Evercore ISI dropped their price target on Booking from $2,600.00 to $2,500.00 and set an inline rating on the stock in a research note on Thursday.
-Barclays dropped their price target on Booking from $2,740.00 to $2,670.00 in a research note on Thursday.
-Loop Capital dropped their price target on Booking from $2,290.00 to $2,171.00 and set a hold rating on the stock in a research note on Thursday.
-Finally, JPMorgan Chase & Co. raised Booking from a neutral rating to an overweight rating and upped their price target for the stock from $2,620.00 to $2,690.00 in a research note on Wednesday, December 15th.
-Eight equities research analysts have rated the stock with a hold rating and seventeen have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock has an average rating of Buy and a consensus target price of $2,725.19.
+Several other research analysts also recently commented on the company.
+Argus raised Booking from a hold rating to a buy rating and set a $3,060.00 target price on the stock in a report on Wednesday, November 10th.
+Morgan Stanley lifted their target price on Booking from $2,660.00 to $2,820.00 and gave the stock an equal weight rating in a report on Thursday.
+Credit Suisse Group cut their target price on Booking from $3,100.00 to $2,850.00 and set an outperform rating on the stock in a report on Thursday.
+Wedbush lifted their target price on Booking from $2,200.00 to $2,400.00 and gave the stock a neutral rating in a report on Thursday, November 4th.
+Finally, DA Davidson lifted their target price on Booking from $1,550.00 to $2,300.00 and gave the stock a neutral rating in a report on Monday, November 29th.
+They noted that the move was a valuation call.
+Eight equities research analysts have rated the stock with a hold rating and seventeen have issued a buy rating to the stock.
+According to data from MarketBeat.com, the company presently has an average rating of Buy and an average target price of $2,725.19.

-In related news, CEO Glenn D. Fogel sold 750 shares of the company’s stock in a transaction that occurred on Tuesday, January 18th.
+In other Booking news, CFO David I. Goulden sold 183 shares of the business’s stock in a transaction that occurred on Wednesday, December 15th.
+The stock was sold at an average price of $2,156.15, for a total transaction of $394,575.45.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, CEO Glenn D. Fogel sold 750 shares of the business’s stock in a transaction that occurred on Tuesday, January 18th.
 The stock was sold at an average price of $2,409.08, for a total value of $1,806,810.00.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
-Also, CFO David I. Goulden sold 183 shares of the company’s stock in a transaction that occurred on Tuesday, January 18th.
-The shares were sold at an average price of $2,424.14, for a total value of $443,617.62.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 1,866 shares of company stock valued at $4,235,026.
-0.24% of the stock is currently owned by corporate insiders.
+Insiders have sold a total of 1,866 shares of company stock valued at $4,235,026 over the last three months.
+Corporate insiders own 0.24% of the company’s stock.

-Several large investors have recently bought and sold shares of BKNG.
-Amplius Wealth Advisors LLC purchased a new stake in shares of Booking during the fourth quarter worth $26,000.
-Standard Family Office LLC purchased a new stake in shares of Booking during the fourth quarter worth $26,000.
-Gradient Investments LLC lifted its position in shares of Booking by 116.7% during the fourth quarter.
-Gradient Investments LLC now owns 13 shares of the business services provider’s stock worth $31,000 after acquiring an additional 7 shares in the last quarter.
-Northwest Investment Counselors LLC purchased a new stake in shares of Booking during the fourth quarter worth $31,000.
-Finally, Covestor Ltd purchased a new stake in shares of Booking during the fourth quarter worth $32,000.
-Hedge funds and other institutional investors own 89.79% of the company’s stock.
+Several hedge funds have recently added to or reduced their stakes in the company.
+Regatta Capital Group LLC bought a new position in shares of Booking in the fourth quarter valued at approximately $1,855,000.
+JustInvest LLC grew its holdings in shares of Booking by 57.2% in the fourth quarter.
+JustInvest LLC now owns 956 shares of the business services provider’s stock valued at $2,294,000 after acquiring an additional 348 shares in the last quarter.
+MayTech Global Investments LLC grew its holdings in shares of Booking by 1.1% in the fourth quarter.
+MayTech Global Investments LLC now owns 3,515 shares of the business services provider’s stock valued at $8,433,000 after acquiring an additional 37 shares in the last quarter.
+Byrne Asset Management LLC bought a new position in shares of Booking in the fourth quarter valued at approximately $58,000.
+Finally, Cypress Capital Management LLC grew its holdings in shares of Booking by 20.9% in the fourth quarter.
+Cypress Capital Management LLC now owns 3,359 shares of the business services provider’s stock valued at $8,059,000 after acquiring an additional 581 shares in the last quarter.
+89.79% of the stock is owned by institutional investors.

 Booking Company Profile (Get Rating)